Bubblegunn/DigifistCase/README.md

 # DigifistCase

-You can log in with this link >
+You can visit with this link > https://bubblegunn.github.io/DigifistCase/